guardline-vpn/wireguard-tools/README.md

 // bring up
 await config1.up()
+await config1.isUp() // will resolve to true

 // bring down
 await config1.down()
+await config1.isUp() // will resolve to false
 ```

 ### To change a WgConfig while up, you need to restart